steff880/MS3-MyRecipeBook/TESTING.md

         ingredientRow.addEventListener('click', deleteIngredient)

-So insted of adding Event Listener to the document, just add it to the parent element.
+So instead of adding Event Listener to the document, just add it to the parent element.

 **_Plese not that further into the development of the project decided to use jQuery and reduce code used for the same purpose.
 It also improved the functionality._**